 As a sales channel, Amazon Channel by Codisto allows you to connect to one individual global Amazon marketplace, from any store currency, with all the same powerful listing automation, listing management, real-time sync and integrated multichannel order flow, for your chosen Amazon marketplace.

-With Codisto Channel Cloud, you can connect additional Amazon accounts, additional Amazon global sites, as well as global eBay, Google and Walmart sales channels, all from one multichannel app.
+With Codisto, you can connect additional Amazon accounts, additional Amazon global sites, as well as global eBay, Google and Walmart sales channels, all from one multichannel app.

-Learn more about Codisto Channel Cloud from the Shopify App Store.
+Learn more about Codisto App from the Shopify App Store.

 Some of the main differences are: